COSTDataExpo2013/Orth/README.md

 # Orth

-Code from the paper by Jessica Orth from the 2013 Data Expo.
+Code from the paper by Jessica Orth "Drivers Of Community Attachment: An Interactive Analysis" from the 2013 Data Expo.